Constructing Versailles: The Definitive Guide

 This article will be published first in a series on Versailles, its construction, its heyday, and its conservation.
 Stay tuned to find out more about living on the grounds, including the political and fashion climate of Louis XIV’s time.

-If you want to learn more about Versailles and its magnificent gardens, join Odyssey Traveller’s escorted trip to the Gardens of Italy and France.
+If you want to learn more about Versailles and its amazing gardens, join Odyssey Traveller’s escorted trip to the Gardens of Italy and France.
 On this tour, you will take a day trip form Paris to see the grounds of Versailles and will be able to compare it with some of the best gardens that Italy and France have to offer.
-Odyssey Traveller’s tours are all designed for the mature or senior traveller, whether travelling alone or with a partner.
+Odyssey Traveller’s tours are all designed for the mature or senior traveller, and both couples and solo travellers are welcome.

 About Odyssey Traveller